mesg-foundation/docs/guide/application/execute-a-task.md

 # Execute a task

-## Why execute a Service's task?

-Applications can execute a Service's task, allowing you to reuse the maximum number of already-built logic and enjoy the MESG ecosystem.

 ## Execute a Service's task

 To execute a task, Applications need to connect to Core through [gRPC](https://grpc.io/) and use the [Protobuffer definition](https://github.com/mesg-foundation/core/blob/master/protobuf/coreapi/api.proto).
 Core will reply with an `executionID`that identifies the task's execution.
 To get the output of the task's execution, the Application has to listen for an [execution output.](execute-a-task.md#listen-for-execution-outputs)